CRM doesn’t deliver results HERO

 Why CRM projects often start in the wrong place

 Many CRM initiatives begin with good intentions.
-The ambition is to improve customer experience, deliver more relevant communication, and increase customer loyalty.
+The goal is better customer experience, more relevant communication, and stronger loyalty over time.

 Which CRM system should we choose?